ShubhamCpp/RaspiCam-MJPEG/README.md

 After going through a few similar solutions, I kind of sort of decided that MJPEGs are the way to go when dealing with Live streaming from the Pi.

-MJPEG is Motion JPEG.For more details visit :- [this](https://www.youtube.com/watch?v=jculwCLhn8Y)
+MJPEG is Motion JPEG.For more details visit :- [MotionJPEG Explained](https://www.youtube.com/watch?v=jculwCLhn8Y)

 In this post we are not really using MJPEG from a technology standpoint, but we are using a similar principle.

 The idea is that we keep clicking pictures using the camera say for every 100ms and then save it to the same file.
 And then we keep sending the same image to the client as it changes every time.